Our History

 Written by Marie-Christine Slater, Board Member of Alliance Française de Pasadena since 1997.

-Next year the Alliance Francaise de Pasadena will celebrate its 100 years: quite an achievement, you would have to admit!
+The Alliance Francaise de Pasadena celebrates its 100 years: quite an achievement, you would have to admit!

 The actual Alliance Francaise was founded in Paris in 1883 by notable persons such as Jules Verne, Louis Pasteur, Ferdinand de Lesseps and others.
 There are now over 800 chapters in the world.
 The United States has the largest AF network with 107 chapters.
 It is now known formally as the “Fondation des Alliances Françaises”.